I have this postcard…

 We gladly accept insurance for acupuncture.
 Check with your insurance provider to learn about coverage for acupuncture with your plan.
 For acupuncture, we are in-network providers with CareFirst, Cigna, Aetna and United.
 For nutrition, we are in-network with CareFrist.
 Fill out and return this Insurance Verification Form to have us check your benefits and co-pay.

 If you have insurance coverage, your co-pay is due at the time of service.

 If you do not have insurance coverage, our time-of-service discount fees are:

 - Acupuncture and/or Chinese herbal medicine initial appointment: $139 (a 90-minute session)

-- Acupuncture and/or Chinese herbal medicine follow-up appointments: $79 (a 60-minute session)
+- Acupuncture and/or Chinese herbal medicine follow-up appointments: $89 (up to 60 minutes)

-- Packages: When you purchase your services in bulk, you save even more!
+- Memberships: When you purchase your services in bulk, you save even more!

 - Group sessions: Priced per event; see below for wellness events.